-- Battery design: Batteries are sealed units and their single parts are carefully assembled to withstand the application's environment conditions. - + BMS: Sophisticated battery management systems prevent batteries from working outside of their safe operating mode. - + Application management: High-quality batteries are designed to meet the needs of a very specific application. - + Material design: Advanced battery manufacturers invest a lot of time and effort in innovative and safe material design. - + Testing: Batteries undergo extensive testing before they can be placed on the European market.
-Standard testing includes external short circuit, abnormal charge and forced discharge as well as exposure to heat, projectiles, drops, crush, shock or vibration.
+- + Battery design: Batteries are sealed units and their single parts are carefully assembled to withstand the application's environment conditions.
+The battery's contents are not released during operation. - + BMS: Sophisticated battery management systems prevent batteries from working outside of their safe operating mode. - + Application management: High-quality batteries are designed to meet the needs of a very specific application. - + Material design: Advanced battery manufacturers invest a lot of time and effort in innovative and safe material design. - + Testing and transport: According to the UN Manual of Tests and Criteria, batteries undergo extensive testing before they can be placed on the EU market.
+Standard testing includes external short circuit, abnormal charge and forced discharge, as well as exposure to heat, drop, crush, shock or vibration.